valentingol/cliconfig/docs/processing.md

 param2@type:int: 1
 ```

-Here, we decide to force the type of the parameters.
-The `param1` is also the copy
+In this example, we want to enforce the types of the parameters.
+Additionally, `param1`
-of `param2` and naturally have the same type.
+is intended to be a copy of `param2` and naturally should have the same type.

-On pre-merge, the processing will remove the tags and get the information of the
+During the pre-merge processing, the tags are removed, and information about the
-forced types and the copy.
-Then, we make a merge (considering to simplify that none of
+enforced types and the copy operation is gathered.
+Then, a merge is performed (assuming
-our params are modified at this point), the the post-merge processing will be applied.
+no modifications to our parameters at this point), followed by the post-merge processing.

-What happen if the type processing triggers before copy processing?
-It will check the
+Now, what happens if the type processing triggers before the copy processing?
+It will
-value, that is `"param2"` and raise an error because it is not an int.
-However, if
+check the value, which is `"param2"`, and raise an error because it is not an integer.
-the copy processing trigger before the type processing, it will copy the value of
+However, if the copy processing triggers before the type processing, it will copy the
-`param2` to `param1` (so `1`) and then the type processing not raises an error.
+value of `param2` (which is `1`) to `param1`, and then the type processing will not
+encounter an error.

-Fortunately, the post-merge orders are `20.0` for the type processing and `10.0` for
+Fortunately, the post-merge orders are set as follows: `20.0` for the type processing
-the copy processing so the copy triggers first.
-Take care of the order when you
+and `10.0` for the copy processing.
+As a result, the copy processing triggers first.
-create your own processing!
+Therefore, it is crucial to carefully manage the order when creating your own processings.

+Ensure you pay attention to the order of your processings to achieve the desired behavior.

 ## Create basic processing

 ### Pre-merge processing to pass a single value to a function and eventually modify it

-The pre-merge processing is kindly the most useful processing because it allows
+The pre-merge processing is particularly useful as it allows you to modify the input
-to modify the input config written bu the user to create the resulting python dict that
+config provided by the user and create the resulting Python dictionary that stores the
-store the config of your experiment.
-It is like the interface between the user config
+configuration for your experiment.
+It serves as the interface between the user config
 and the final config.

-To do so, you need sometimes to modify the parameters for which the key follows a
+In a lot of cases, you may need to modify parameters based on certain patterns in their
-pattern (i.e contains a tag or a particular prefix or suffix) depending on the
+keys, such as the presence of a specific tag, prefix, or suffix, depending on
-current value.
+their current values.

-To do so, we provide the function `cliconfig.create_processing_value` to create such a
+To simplify this process, we provide the `cliconfig.create_processing_value` function.
+This function allows you to quickly create a processing that matches a regular
-processing quickly.
-It takes a regex or a tag name (in the latter case, the tag is
+expression or a specific tag name (in which case the tag is removed after processing).
-removed after processing), the function to apply on the value to modify it
+You can specify the function to be applied on the value to modify it, and optionally,
-and eventually the order of the processing.
-Finally, it takes a `persistent` bool
+the order of the processing.
+Additionally, there is a persistent parameter, which is
-parameter that indicates if encountering the tag (if you have a tag) once will trigger
+a boolean value indicating whether encountering the tag (if a tag is used) once will
-the process on all the following keys with the same name even if the tag is absent.
+trigger the processing on all subsequent keys with the same name, even if the tag is
+absent.

-The function return a Processing class that can be directly used in your list
+The create_processing_value function returns a Processing class that can be directly
-of processing.

-For instance:
+used in your list of processings.

+Here's an example to illustrate:

 ```python
 proc = create_processing_value(lambda x: str(x), tag='convert_str', persistent=True)
 config, _ = make_config(default_config, processing_list=[proc])
 ```

-Now, parameters like `{"subconfig.param@convert_str": 1}` will be converted to:
+In this example, parameters with keys like `{"subconfig.param@convert_str": 1}` will
-`{"subconfig.param": "1"}` and the keys `"subconfig.param"` will be converted
+be converted to `{"subconfig.param": "1"}`.
+Moreover, the keys `"subconfig.param"`
-to string forever before every merge.
+ will be permanently converted to strings before every merge.

-Note that you can also use function that make side effect without changing the value
+It's worth noting that you can also use functions that have side effects without
+necessarily changing the value itself.
+For example, you can use a function to
-(to check if a condition is met for instance).
+check if a certain condition is met.

 ## Create your processing classes

-To create your own processing classes and unlock more possibilities, you simply need to
+To create your own processing classes and unlock more possibilities, you simply
-overload the methods of the `Processing` class to modify the config on the timings
+need to overload the methods of the Processing class to modify the config at the
-you want.
+desired timings.
 To do so, you often need to manipulate tags.

 ### Manipulate the tags

-Tags are useful to trigger a processing as we have seen.
-However, we need to take care
+Tags are useful for triggering a processing, as we have seen.
+However, we need
-because tagging a key modify its name and can make conflicts when you use several
+to be cautious because tagging a key modifies its name and can lead to conflicts
-in a same key.
-That is why we provide tags routines to manipulate the tags safely,
+when using multiple tags within the same key.
+To address this issue, we provide
-available in `cliconfig.tag_routines`.
-There are:
+tag routines in `cliconfig.tag_routines`.
+These routines include:

-* `clean_tag` that remove a tag (with the exact name in input) from a key
+* `clean_tag`: Removes a specific tag (based on its exact name) from a key.
-* `clean_all_tags` that remove all tags from a key.
-It is convenient to store the
+* `clean_all_tags`: Removes all tags from a key.
+This is helpful for storing the
   actual key name to process it later.
-* `clean_dict_tags` that remove all tags from a dict and return the cleaned dict and
+* `clean_dict_tags`: Removes all tags from a dictionary and returns the cleaned
-  the list of keys containing tags.
+  dict along with a list of keys that contained tags.

-With these tools, we can write for instance a processing that look for a tag "@keep"
+With these tools, we can write a processing, for example, that searches for the
-and that restore the value of a parameter after the merge if it was updated.
+tag `"@keep"` and restores the value of a parameter after the merge if it was updated.

 ```python
 class ProcessKeep(Processing):